Earlier this week, Software Carpentry had its first online lab meeting since October 2012. In attendance were:

 (which includes teaching at least once with a more experienced instructor),

 - Demonstrate extensive relevant teaching experience (and teach at least once with a qualified instructor).

-These requirements will only affect upcoming bootcamps and instructors, not those already scheduled or badged.
+- These requirements will only affect upcoming bootcamps and instructors, not those already scheduled or badged.

 Simplifying our shared content, web presence, and workflow.